dolox/fallback/README.md

 ##Failovers For Your Libraries
 ###So that your website doesn't break!
 So you found all of these great CDNs that host popular libraries such as jQuery, Dojo and Underscore.js just to name a few.
 You don't want to waste bandwidth on libraries that you can include for free on your website, that's understandable.
-But what happens when one of those CDNs you're using goes down for maintainence?
+But what happens when one of those CDNs you're using goes down for maintenance?
 Or mysteriously stops working out of the blue?
 Your website breaks!
 That's what happens!

-Don't get stuck leaving your users with a dysfunctional website because of someone elses mistakes.
-You should always have mutliple failovers for any external library you decide to bundle for your website.
+Don't get stuck leaving your users with a dysfunctional website because of someone else's mistakes.
+You should always have multiple failovers for any external library you decide to bundle for your website.
 Fallback JS makes this extremely easy for you to integrate into your website.
 Not only can you have as many failovers as you want for each of your libraries, but you can also implement shimming as well.
 Shimming for example is the ability to load certain libraries if other libraries have finished loading.
 Case by example jQuery UI depends on jQuery.
 You simply cannot load jQuery UI before jQuery has finished loading.
 In this instance you would shim jQuery UI to load after jQuery has completed.

 ##What is shimming?